Alexander-Braml/File-Renamer/README.md

 ## By Alexander Braml

-Automate the renaming process of an infinite amount of files with this simple, command line based renamer built with Python3!
+Automate the renaming process of infinite files with this simple, command line based renamer built with Python!

 Need help?
 Just type '?', 'h', or 'help' and you get a guide on how to use it properly.